 In the 1988-2008 presidential elections, the Democrats won the unadjusted state exit polls (375,000 respondents) by 51.6-41.8%.
 They won the average National Exit Polls (90,000 respondents) by the identical margin.
 But the recorded vote was just 48-46%.
 The deviations were too large to attribute to faulty polling or differential response.

-Check out the 1988-2008 Unadjusted State and National Exit Polls Database which I created based on the Roper archives.
+The 1988-2008 Unadjusted State and National Exit Polls Database is based on the Roper archives.

 Of the 274 state presidential exit polls from 1988-2008, 135 exceeded the margin of error – 131 moving to the recorded vote in favor of the Republican.
 Approximately 14 (5% of 274) exit polls should have exceeded the margin of error, given the 95% confidence level.
 The probability of this one-sided occurrence is 1 in one trillion trillion trillion trillion trillion trillion trillion.